lawsofthought/r-tutorial/readme.rst

 * Working with data frames
 * Introduction to plotting
 * Simple statistics tests (e.g. t-tests, Chi-sq test, etc)
-* Anovas
 * Linear models
 * Logistic regression and Poisson regression
-* Introduction to multilevel linear and generalized linear models
+* Data wrangling with dplyr and friends
+* Plotting with ggplot

 All the code in this repository is free [1]_ and open source software, distributed according to `GNU public licence`_.